Ledgerback/Bikestream/Documents/Research/Bikestream_DatabikeReport_2020_1101.md

 4. Check the battery life before embarking on your trip.
 5. Conduct a short trip (less then 15 feet) to check on the operation of the twist throttle and the e-brakes.
 If the throttle is unresponsive, you may need to adjust your Throttle In (ThI) or Throttle Out (ThO) settings.
 If the e-brakes are not cutting off the motor, you may need to adjust your e-brake settings.
 Any issues regarding the throttle or e-brakes should be visible on the home screeen of the CA3.
 If the throttle and e-brakes are shown to be working properly on the CA3 home screen but the motor is not turning, you may need to adjust the settings on the Infinieon controller or the CA3's settings.

-~~The Program would read in the data from the Smartphone and CA3, combine the data into a JSON format, and send to stdout.

 ## Issues
 These are some of the issues we ran into during operation of the DBZ-001 and also from setting up the RPi-3B+'s connection to the CA3 and the Smartphone.